growilabs/growi-docs/docs/en/admin-guide/management-cookbook/ldapandkeycloakgroupsync.md

 ## Authentication Mechanism Settings (Keycloak)

-1. Access the security settings page (`/admin/security`) in the GROWI administration page and configure settings in the "Authentication Mechanism Settings" under the "OIDC" tab.
+1. Access the security settings page (`/admin/security`) on the GROWI administration page, and configure settings under the "OIDC" tab in the "Authentication Mechanism Settings".

 The required input fields are as follows: